 (1) On the machine, press the Menu and Black Start (Mono Start) keys in this order.
 Next press the ▲ key four times to make the machine enter the maintenance mode.
+(Refer to Chapter 9.)

-TIP: FAX models equipped with a numerical keypad can enter the maintenance mode in the same way as conventional models; that is, by pressing the Menu, \, 2, 8, 6 and 4 keys in this order.
+TIP: FAX models equipped with a numerical keypad can enter the maintenance mode in the same way as conventional models; that is, by pressing the Menu, , 2, 8, 6 and 4 keys in this order.